CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-use-case-read-to-sd-desktop.md

-# Give access to folder content only in SD Desktop
+# Use case: Give access to folder content only in SD Desktop

 !!! warning
     Note that you also have to be the project manager of the recipient project.
 Please contact us at servicedesk@csc.fi to discuss this option before proceeding.